Sónar: Sónar in the twenty-first century (2000–present)

 In 2019, Sónar shifted the date of its Barcelona edition from June to July and increased its focus on acts from the Latin, urban, trap and reggaeton music genres.

+In the 2020s, Brazilian artists gained more visibility at Sónar, including acts such as Linn da Quebrada, Badsista, and Slim Soledad, who brought baile funk and hybrid club sounds to the festival.

+In 2025, Sónar Festival in Barcelona faced a significant wave of cancellations after it was revealed that its parent company, Superstruct Entertainment, had been acquired in 2024 by a consortium led by U.S. investment firm KKR.
+Activists and artists criticized KKR for its alleged financial ties to companies operating in Israeli settlements in the occupied Palestinian territories.
+In response, over 30 artists and collectives withdrew from the lineup in solidarity with the Palestinian cause, aligning with the global Boycott, Divestment, Sanctions (BDS) movement.

 Sónar and Barcelona

 In 2004, Sónar contributed 47 million euros to Catalonia's GDP (according to a study performed by Deloitte) A follow-up 360º study commissioned by Sónar in 2015 updated this figure to 126 million euros; a 226% increase over the decade, with a net value to the city of 559.7 Euros per attendee.

 The impact on hotel occupancy in the city is also considerable.
 Occupancy rate in 2011 was 83.65%, and in 2012 it was 83.11%.
 These figures increase to 100% for officially approved tourist apartments.

 In addition to the above, Sónar also leads to the proliferation and organisation of other events, presentations and showcases that take place in Barcelona outside the scope of the festival itself, which in turn also attract very large audiences of between 50 and 70 thousand visitors, in addition to the 126,000 visitors attending the official event.